sichiiii/botCopart/README.md

 # botCopart

 this code makes me laugh
-so i decided to post id hahaahha
+so i decided to post it hahaahha